Abhi-10949/Web-D-Playground/MERN_STACK/Node JS/README.md

     * make a folder MONOG
     * in that folder install--> npm init -y
     * npm i mongoose ( in the MONOG folder )

+## Models:--
+* Model in mongoose is a class with which we construct documents.
+* e.g., const User = mongoose.model("User", userSchema);
+* NOTE: name of model and name of collection is generally is same

+## NOTE: Operation Buffering (as Mongoose use's)
+* Mongoose lets you start using your models immediately, without waiting for mongoose to establish a connection to MongoDB.

+## Find:
+* Model.find() //returns a Query objects(thenable)
+* Mongoose queries are not promises.
+But they have a .then()